 The response has actually been amazing.
 I can’t say I’ve completely changed the minds of the people around me.
 However, by allowing them to hear these topics so openly spoken about has definitely been thought provoking for them.
 We’ve even had deep discussions in my own home since my family have listened and that’s all I could ask for at this point really.
 As for the brown girls that have listened, the response has been so positively overwhelming.
 I’m so touched that so many other people feel the same way and can relate.
 It’s definitely made me feel less alone, and in turn them too.

-You’ve discussed a range of topics, but what has been your biggest challenge growing up with this dual South-Asian-British, identity in a traditionally South Asian, Punjabi household?
+You’ve discussed a range of topics, but what has been your biggest challenge growing up with this dual South-Asian-British, identity in a traditional South Asian, Punjabi household?

 I think my biggest challenge has been trying to understand and accept my parents’ views, while trying to be my most authentic self and live a life that makes me happy, and hope that they too can understand my views.